“ ...no one is better at mounting a totally unique and exquisitely creative piece of work than Ghost River Theatre.”

 GRT makes our work in a rigorous, supportive collaborative-creation environment that recognizes and utilizes the unique abilities of all participants, premiering our work in Calgary and then touring it nationally and internationally.
 We value the daring, the illuminative, and the surprising.
 Our work embraces a hybrid of high-tech visual spectacle with low-fi theatrical magic, constantly reframing and rediscovering what theatre is and is capable of.

-Over our 31-year history, our unique creation process has yielded an impressive roster of critically acclaimed productions: ONE, The Highest Step in the World, Tomorrow’s Child, GIANT, The Last Voyage of Donald Crowhurst, STRUCK, amongst many others.
+Over our 32-year history, our unique creation process has yielded an impressive roster of critically acclaimed productions: ONE, The Highest Step in the World, Tomorrow’s Child, GIANT, The Last Voyage of Donald Crowhurst, STRUCK, amongst many others.
 Our intention is to engage audiences in meaning-making experiences that push the boundaries of live performance, while wrestling with the complexities of our contemporary moment.
-Recently, GRT released its first publication, Three Impossible Plays and is in the process of shooting a limited 5-part streaming series, So Dark the Sky.

 GRT is honoured to be an arts leader in the Calgary, Alberta, and national cultural ecologies.
-Each year GRT hosts and teaches artists from all over the world through our Devised Theatre Intensives and technical workshops.
+Each year GRT hosts and teaches artists from all over the world through our Devised Theatre Intensives.
 As a leader in our community, GRT co-founded and manages The West Village Theatre, an 80-seat black box performance and administrative space located in Calgary’s inner-city neighbourhood of Sunalta.

 Our TeaM